 - The LLFA requires the use of the current FEH2022 rainfall dataset for drainage system performance analysis.
 The outdated FSR dataset is no longer accepted. - If only impermeable areas are considered in the design, summer and winter CV values should be increased to 0.95 or 1.0 to simulate 95-100% runoff entering the drainage system. - While a factor of safety of 2 is typically used in hydraulic design software, higher values should be considered depending on the size of catchment areas and potential flood impacts, in line with the National Standards for SuDS and the CIRIA SuDS Manual.
-It is important to highlight that the impact of flooding should not just be considered on site but within the surrounding areas, particularly with the adjacent road and properties being at a lower level. - A half-drain time of 24 hours should be achieved for events up to the 3.3% AEP plus climate change.
+It is important to highlight that the impact of flooding should not just be considered on site but within the surrounding areas, particularly with Longfield Road being adjacent. - A half-drain time of 24 hours should be achieved for events up to the 3.3% AEP plus climate change.
+With a lower infiltration rate being indicated (0.23 m/hr), it may be more difficult to achieve this requirement and as such we would encourage a range of drainage features being incorporated throughout the development to increase the surface area for infiltration to occur.